 Referrals from other NHS gender services are considered as transfers of care and are treated slightly differently.
 People referred in this way may be offered an appointment rather than an opt-in letter.

-When you have accepted an appointment at our centre, you will be sent detailed information including what to bring with you.
+When you have accepted an appointment at our centre, you will be sent detailed information including what to bring with you if you are attending a face to face appointment or sent by email if the appointment is by video consultation.

-Once you have been seen in our service, please allow up to four weeks for letters following appointments and for feedback on blood results.
-In order to avoid delays, please bring copies of your blood results to your appointments.
+Once you have been seen in our service, please allow up to four weeks for letters following appointments and for feedback on blood results in order to avoid delays, please bring copies of your blood results to your appointments.
+Your second appointment is usually 12 to 16 weeks after the first one.

 Unfortunately, we have a high number of service users who do not attend their scheduled appointments each month.
 Wasted and missed appointments directly impact our current service waiting times.
 While we understand that circumstances can change, please contact us to cancel or re-schedule your appointment with as much notice as possible if you are no longer able to attend.